thomasmendez/lms-app/TEACHER README.md

 *Note: Currently the uploaded file cannot be updated, but can be deleted and a new file can be added again.*

 ![Create Other Files Image](https://github.com/thomasmendez/lms-app/blob/master/markdown/images/Other%20Files.png)

-## Future Features

-Currently the web application does not have all of the neccessary features.
-The following features will be added in the near future:

-* Create user settings page
-* Force users to create stronger passwords when signing up
-* Have signup have option between Fall / Spring / Fall and Spring
-* Email Confirmation in case password needs to be reset
-* Allow User to Reset Password
-* Allow assignments to be reordered and updated